BlvckBytes/YesssSMS/README.md

 In Austria, we have a mobile-network provider called yesss! - located at [yesss.at](https://www.yesss.at).
 This provider offers you the possibility to send an SMS only by accessing their webpanel with your login-credentials.
 This API makes use of this and allows you to do so programmatically.

 ## Disclaimer
 This software was built in April 2020.
 The site-infrastructure might change over time.
 If you use this, you *need* to check out the *config.properties* file anyways, so also check out the URL and ID section.
 There you can tweak some internal resources if the site changes by a little margin.
-When the difference starts to get too big, please start an issue over here and I will get that resolved and updated!
+When the difference starts to get too big, please open an issue over here and I will get that resolved and updated!

 ## Usage
-First step, as already described before, you need to look into the config.properties.
+First step, as already described before, you need to look into the *config.properties*.
 There you can find your login (email or phone-number) and your password to *yesss.at*, these should be familiar to you.
 If not, check out their website!
 After thats configured, the API usage is childsplay.
 I will let the code speak for itself.

 ```java
 YesssAPI.sendSMS( "+436601234567", "Hello, world!" );